Wentril/kubernetes_workshop/course.md

 Usually, Pods are not created directly, but via Deployments.

 Pod is meant to run a single instance of an application.
-In case of scaling, multiple Pods are created.
+In the case of scaling, multiple Pods are created.
 (Replication)

 ```yaml
 apiVersion: v1